-To perform a rolling update of a Tanzu Kubernetes cluster, typically you update the cluster manifest.
+To perform a rolling update of a Tanzu Kubernetes Grid Service cluster, you update the cluster manifest.
 See Update Tanzu Kubernetes Clusters.
-Note, however, that when a vSphere Namespaces update is performed, the system immediately propagates updated configurations to all Tanzu Kubernetes clusters.
-These updates can automatically trigger a rolling update of the Tanzu Kubernetes control plane and worker nodes.
+Note, however, that when a vSphere Namespaces update is performed, the system immediately propagates updated configurations to all Tanzu Kubernetes Grid Service clusters.
+These updates can automatically trigger a rolling update of the Tanzu Kubernetes Grid Service control plane and worker nodes.

 The rolling update process for replacing the cluster nodes is similar to the rolling update of pods in a Kubernetes Deployment.
 There are two distinct controllers responsible for performing a rolling update of Tanzu Kubernetes Grid Service clusters: the Add-ons Controller and the TanzuKubernetesCluster controller.
 Within those two controllers there are three key stages to a rolling update: updating add-ons, updating the control plane, and updating the worker nodes.
 These stages occur in order, with pre-checks that prevent a step from beginning until the preceding step has sufficiently progressed.
 These steps might be skipped if they are determined to be unnecessary.
 For example, an update might only affect worker nodes and therefore not require any add-on or control plane updates.